AhmedMohsen74/Iphone-Calculator/README.md

 # Iphone-Calculator
-simple Calculator using Html, Css and JS
+simple Calculator using Html, CSS and JS